Interfaces that look excellent — and prove it.

 Teams I've worked with

-Whether you're hiring for a design systems or UX engineering role, or want a second pair of eyes on a component library, send a note.
+Hiring for design systems or UX engineering, shipping a product or marketing surface that has to convert, or want a second pair of eyes on a component library — send a note.
 I reply within one business day.